Aneethi: Plot

 Finally, Thiru confronts Subbu, where she kneels, begs, and asks him to kill her.
 She says that she is the reason for his becoming a killer.
 He drops the axe, kisses her hands, and says that he loves her hands very much and will always love them.
 He says that those who kneel and ask for an apology should be forgiven.
 If they did not forgive, then they were not humans but beasts.
-If the store owner forgives his father, his life may be different and happier.
+If the store owner had forgiven his father, his life might have been different and happier.

-Then, when Thiru opens the gate, he has a hallucination where he sees his father on a bicycle and asks him why his clothes are dirty.
+When Thiru opens the gate, he has a hallucination in which he sees his father on a bicycle and asks why his clothes are dirty.
 Thiru replies that it is just for play.
 Thiru's father tells his son that the latter's name (Thiru) means pure, both mentally and physically.

 Production

 Development

 In early January 2021, Vasanthabalan was reported to collaborate with Arjun Das for his next directional.
 An official confirmation was made on 12 February.
 The film would be produced by Vasanthabalan himself and his school friends under Urban Boyz Studio, in their maiden production, with a production budget of ₹5 crore.

 The day after the confirmation, Dushara Vijayan was announced to play the lead female role.
 During an interview, she stated "While I was shooting for Ranjith's film Sarpatta Parambarai (2021), Vasantabalan sir had come to see Shankar sir, who was shooting for Indian 2 at a spot nearby.
 He saw me and asked me to come to the office.
 I had a look test with Arjun and got the role."

 G. V. Prakash Kumar, who made his composition debut through Vasanthabalan's directional film Veyil (2006), was announced to compose the score.

 A muhurat puja was held on 18 February in Chennai.
 Stills shared by the makers confirmed that the cinematography and editing would be handled by A. M. Edwin Sakay and Ravikumar M, respectively, as they were present at the puja.
 The film was reported to be a remake of The Lift Boy (2019); however, Vasanthabalan denied the reports.

 On 10 September, on the occasion of Ganesh Chaturthi, the film's title Aneethi was revealed by Sivakarthikeyan and P. C. Sreeram along with a teaser.